parimalarapol/data-migration/README.md

 # data-migration

-Generated reports for business transactions of Hallux Productions Transferred the reports of Hallux to UISACAD Server
+Generated reports for business transactions of Hallux Productions.

+Transferred the reports of Hallux to UISACAD Server